Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 - Academic research transcripts

-- Any content with regulatory compliance requirements
+- Anything with regulatory compliance

 8. Optimize Video and Audio Format Settings

-Recommended Settings:
+Recommended settings:

-- Sample Rate: 44.1 kHz or 48 kHz (higher is better for transcription)
+- Sample rate: 44.1 kHz or 48 kHz (higher is better for transcription)

-- Bit Depth: 16-bit minimum, 24-bit preferred
+- Bit depth: 16-bit minimum, 24-bit preferred

-- Codec: Uncompressed (WAV) or lossless (FLAC) > AAC > MP3
+- Codec: uncompressed (WAV) or lossless (FLAC) > AAC > MP3

 - Bitrate: 192 kbps minimum for lossy formats (320 kbps preferred)

-- Channels: Stereo for multi-speaker, mono for single-speaker
+- Channels: stereo for multi-speaker, mono for single-speaker

 9. Leverage Timestamps and Context

-Transcription tools with timestamp support make editing faster and more accurate.
+Tools with timestamp support make editing faster and more accurate.

 - Listen to unclear sections in context

-- Verify ambiguous words by hearing the original audio
+- Verify ambiguous words against the audio

-- Identify and fix systematic errors (consistently misheard words)
+- Spot systematic errors (consistently misheard words)

 10. Review and Correct Systematically